jongeunkim/STreCH/README.md

 The paper is working at Overleaf.

-`data/` folder contains all the datasets used in the paper.
+`data/` contains all the datasets used in the paper.
 Each folder in `data/` includes a info file `info.txt`, two training set with/without noise, one validation set, and one testing set.